dijasila/GPAW/doc/documentation/tddft/linear_response2.rst

 The linear response TDDFT calculation needs a converged ground state calculation with a set of unoccupied states.
-It is safer to use 'dav' or 'cg' eigensolver instead of the default 'rmm-diis' eigensolver to converge unoccupied states.
+It is safer to use 'dav' or 'cg' eigensolver instead of the 'rmm-diis' eigensolver to converge unoccupied states.
 However, 'dav' and 'cg' are often too expensive for large systems.
 In this case, you should use 'rmm-diis' with tens or hundreds of extra states in addition to the unoccupied states you wish to converge.